zsid/zsid.github.io/_posts/2015-08-30-The-end-of-the-precourse.markdown

 The Precourse is almost over.
 The course usually starts on a Monday but as tomorrow is a Bank holiday , we will start on Tuesday.To be fair, I can't wait for the course to start and this Bank holiday Monday is really a pain.
 But hey any other Bank holidays are welcomed apart from this one.

 As you may recall one of the challenges last week was to join codewars and reach 40-50 points.
 For anyone, who has reached above 125 points before the first dat at MA, will receive a reward - a sticker.
-As you can imagine this was one of my goals this week and I have earnedthe sticker as I have reached 143 points!
+As you can imagine this was one of my goals this week and I have earnedthe sticker as I have reached 143 points :-)  Huray :)

 As usual, I have provided a summary below at the end of the week.